665 Indiana State University Naming

 Unless otherwise agreed to in the gift agreement and as approved by the President or as set forth in Section 665.10, an approved name will remain in use for the life of the facility, property or academic entity.
 However, there are situations that could cause the removal of the name either during the planning process or after project completion.

-- When the named facility or property is demolished or is otherwise no longer in existence, the name will not be transferred to a new facility except in such cases when a useful facility is relocated to serve the greater interest of the University.
+- When the named facility or property is demolished, accidently destroyed by fire or natural disaster, or is otherwise no longer in existence, the name will not be transferred to a new facility except in such cases when a useful facility is relocated to serve the greater interest of the University.
 The transfer of the name will be approved by the Board of Trustees.

 - The name on an existing or proposed facility, property or academic entity may be removed if its continued use calls into serious question the public trust afforded to the University, is contrary to Indiana State University’s mission, vision, and values, or would otherwise reflect adversely upon the University.